beomseoks/beomseoks/README.md

 ░ ⌗ 𝘙𝘌𝘈𝘋 MY RENTRY BEFORE YOU INTERACT. !!
 -
-↷✦; 𝘎𝘢𝘣𝘦 or kin names!! '
+↷✦; idc what name u call me.. but i prefer beom !! '

 ⌗ idc what pronouns + it/its